Contact Us

 • Grade 9 and 10 worked on the beautiful and classical pattern of the “Pythagoras tree”, which was also a significant element displayed on our maths week poster.
 It was based on the knowledge of grade 9 pupils on Pythagorean theorem and similar triangles and of grade 10 pupils on trigonometric functions.

 The beauty of maths is beyond description.
 Mathematicians call unique solutions elegant, the idea and process of simplifying the complex, merit.
 They believe maths as a tool works to nurture aesthetic overview in science and engineering and social studies and philosophy.
-It is our sincere wish that Huili pupils have dived deep into the beauty of maths.
+It is our sincere wish that Hiba pupils have dived deep into the beauty of maths.
 Let us look forward to the maths week next year.

 As the renowned artist, Rodin said, “Beauty is everywhere.
 It is not that she is lacking to our eye, but our eyes which fail to perceive her.”
 This year’s maths week was a great inspiration for our pupils to find the beauty of maths in every corner of our lives.